Myron H. Thompson

 Myron Herbert Thompson (born January 7, 1947) is a senior United States district judge of the United States District Court for the Middle District of Alabama.

+In 2026, he was elected to the American Philosophical Society.

 Education and career

 Born in Tuskegee, Alabama, Thompson received a Bachelor of Arts degree from Yale University in 1969 and a Juris Doctor from Yale Law School in 1972.
-He was an Assistant Attorney General of Alabama from 1972 to 1974, and then in private practice in Dothan, Alabama until 1980.
+He was an Assistant Attorney General of Alabama from 1972 to 1974, and the first African American to hold this position, and then in private practice in Dothan, Alabama until 1980.